bigpandaio/ansible-workshop/workshop/5_Loops-Oh-My.md

 #### Let's face it though, most deployments are more than just static files...

-Usually, we'll need to prepare our targent environment with needed packages.
+Usually, we'll need to prepare our target environment with needed packages.

 So if we'll think a bit, we'd use the `apt` or `yum` module as we installed Nginx.